-she furthered her vocal studies in the soloists' class 2015 with Susanna Eken.
-She has received mentorship from Brigitte Fassbaender, Christa Ludwig, Thomas Hampson and Peter Berne.
-She is a member of the International Hugo Wolf–Academy and received a scholarship by the Richard–Wagner–Verband Germany. .
+Annelie Sophie Müller began her vocal studies at the University of Music and Performing Arts Stuttgart and continued her studies in Copenhagen in the soloist’s class of 2015 with Susanna Eken.
+She has received mentorship from Brigitte Fassbaender, Christa Ludwig and Peter Berne.
+She is a member of the International Hugo Wolf–Academy and is a scholarship recipient of the Richard–Wagner–Verband Germany.

-For the first time in Japan she debuted with Ravel’s “L’enfant et les sortilèges“ under Eiji Oue and the Osaka Symphony Orchestra the
+In Japan she debuted with Ravel’s L’enfant et les sortilèges with conductor Eiji Oue and the Osaka Symphony Orchestra.

-Further recitals at notable venues include the Heidelberger Frühling with pianist Jonathan Ware, the Ludwigsburger Schlossfestspiele, with Eric Schneider in Mainz and the Traunsteiner Festspiele with Axel Bauni.
-She appeared at Konzerthaus Berlin, at the International Hugo Wolf Academy Stuttgart, at the Concert hall Copenhagen and the Alte Oper Frankfurt.
+Annelie Sophie has a great passion for the art song repertoire.
+She gave her debut recital with the world premiere of “Liedzyklus 37” by Fazil Say at the renowned Schleswig–Holstein Musikfestival of 2011.
+Her recital work has brought her to other notable venues including the Heidelberger Frühling with pianist Jonathan Ware, the Ludwigsburger Schlossfestspiele, in Mainz with Eric Schneider, and the Traunsteiner Festspiele with Axel Bauni.
+She appeared at Konzerthaus Berlin, at the International Hugo Wolf Academy Stuttgart, at the Concert hall Copenhagen, and the Alte Oper Frankfurt.

-With Luciano Berio’s song cycle “Folk Songs“ Annelie Sophie gave her debut at the Opernfestspiele of the Staatsoper München in summer 2016.
+With Luciano Berio’s song cycle Folk Songs, Annelie Sophie gave her debut at the Opernfestspiele of the Staatsoper München.

 Please discard any previously dated material.